Sustainable Design Challenge

 Hosted by SCARCE, the DuPage County Board and the DuPage County Stormwater Committee

-SCARCE’s annual Sustainable Design Challenge asks local high school students to design and construct a building model that meets Leadership in Energy & Environmental Design (LEED) criteria for sustainable buildings.
+This annual program from SCARCE challenges local high school students to design and construct a building model that meets Leadership in Energy & Environmental Design (LEED) criteria for sustainable buildings.
 The challenge promotes environmental and stormwater education within science, technology, engineering, art, and math (STEAM) curricula in DuPage County high schools.
 Students must focus on reducing the carbon footprint of a building as well as conserving resources, reducing pollution, and managing stormwater both within their building structure and on the surrounding property.

 The Sustainable Design Challenge is held annually on a Tuesday in April.
 Student teams showcase their finished models and present their designs to judges and the public at the DuPage County complex.